rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

     Truth is, even the artists and the art dealers know that modern art is vapid nonsense, and so they perform self-referential pieces
-    of art criticising themselves, being
+    of art, criticising themselves, being
     cynical about cynicism --
-    and someone will call the self-referential
+    someone will then call the self-referential
-    cynicism "genius" -- but why stop
+    cynicism "genius" -- and why stop
     if the money keeps rolling in?

     Rather than ask *what is* and *what is not* art,